AltSysrq/avalanche/SPEC.md

   verbatim, including the leading `#`.
 It is an error if the Bareword is only one-character long or does not also end in a `#`.

+- The Bareword "$" is substituted into the result verbatim.

 - A Bareword whose text begins with `%` is replaced at macro-definition time with the fully-qualified name of the symbol the remainder of the name references; at substitution time, a Bareword containing solely that